Q&A and PowerPoint Presentation—Virtual Budget Information Evening—March 2, 2023

 Please provide more details about the student information system?
 Shouldn’t the government fund this?

 The Student Information System (SIS) is the data backbone of the school system.
 It links to a majority of the organization’s operations, including but not limited to storing student emergency contact information and teacher gradebooks, posting and sharing of report cards with parents, and maintaining a student's academic history and program plan.
 Historically, school divisions have been responsible for the cost of their SIS.
 Manitoba Education is in the process of exploring a provincial SIS, but the timelines are not yet finalized.
-Without a new provincial SIS, given that the current SIS in RETSD is at its end of life, the board of trustees has allocated funding should an interim SIS be required.
+Without a new provincial SIS, given that the current SIS in RETSD is at its end of life, the Board of Trustees has allocated funding should an interim SIS be required.

 Can you please elaborate on the new technology required for hybrid board meetings.
 Is this technology necessary?

-Annually, RETSD reviews the programs and programming that the school division offers, regardless of budget cycles.
-This review ensures alignment to divisional priorities and provincial requirements and it makes certain that the programs and programming serve our students in equitable, impactful, and relevant ways, while being fiscally sustainable.
+Annually, RETSD reviews the programs and programming the school division offers, regardless of budget cycles.
+This review ensures alignment to divisional priorities and provincial requirements and makes certain the programs and programming serve our students in equitable, impactful, and relevant ways, while being fiscally sustainable.
 Decisions about expansions and reductions are made because of these reviews.
 As we move ahead in our current budget deliberations, we reflect on the information we have gathered from these reviews to decide where programming changes are required.
 Details will be shared once the budget has been finalized.
 However, if reductions are necessary, this same process will be used to determine where those reductions will be made, while maintaining necessary programs and programming.
 RETSD has a commitment to a staffing model that keeps class sizes as low as possible, given the funding we receive.
 Based on this year’s funding, we can afford to add 14 more teachers.
 Senior administration will work through an equitable decision-making process to prioritize the places of enrolment pressures and where the additional teachers are required the most.

 How are the monies being allocated to address student mental health and other increasing student needs?